andresromerouy/DataSciInPractice24/Examples/UM-01E2] Example - Barcelona Airbnb listings.md

 Name: price, dtype: float64
 ```

 For a better picture of the bulk of Airbnb listings we could **trim the data**.
 For instance, we can plot a histogram for the listings with prices in a reasonable interval.
-For an example, we create the filter:
+To get the histogram, we can use the **filter condition**:

 ```
 In [14]: filter = df['price'].between(25,175)
 ```

 The role of this filter is obvious.
 An equivalent condition would be `(df['price'] >= 25) & (df['price'] <= 175)`.
 Note that the method `.between()` includes the two limits of the interval.
-Now, we draw a histogram including the listings that pass the filter.
+Next, we draw a histogram including the listings that pass the filter.

 ```
 In [15]: In [33]: df['price'][filter].plot.hist(figsize=(7,5),